vanderheim-village/vanderwood-twitch-bot/docs/commands/moderator-commands/createclan.md

 # Create Clan

-The `!createclan` command is used to create a clan for the Battle of Midgard game.
+The `?createclan` command is used to create a clan for the Battle of Midgard game.

 ## Usage

-`!createclan <clan tag> <clan name>`
+`?createclan <clan tag> <clan name>`

 ## Example

-`!createclan THOR Thor's Army`
+`?createclan THOR Thor's Army`

 ## Permissions

-The `!createclan` command can only be used by moderators or the streamer.
+The `?createclan` command can only be used by moderators or the streamer.